 Employee recognition is an important aspect of any successful workplace.
 A well-designed employee program can help to motivate and engage employees, improve performance, and reduce turnover.

-An effective employee program should be tailored to the specific needs and goals of the organization, and should focus on recognizing and rewarding the behaviors and achievements that are most important to the company.
+An effective employee program should be tailored to the specific needs and goals of the organization.
+It should focus on recognizing and rewarding the behaviors and achievements that are most important to the company.

 To build a successful employee program, follow these steps: